ksstech/printfx/README.md

 # printfx
-  New enhanced replacement for variants of printf() - optimized for embedded system
+	Replacement for variants of printf() - optimized for embedded system

 # Key features:
 	Does not do ANY dynamic memory allocation.